EmiliaPsacharopoulos/Quadruped-8dof-Robot/Wiring/Power Supply Wiring/README.md

 <img src="https://user-images.githubusercontent.com/84528674/119542893-0eee3600-bd5e-11eb-8e56-316c2be91cdf.png" height = "300">

-The 4 connections needed to proceed to the next step:
+The connections will look like this before proceeding to the next step:

 <img src="https://user-images.githubusercontent.com/84528674/119543052-3ba24d80-bd5e-11eb-9977-65cba2f650c6.png" width = 400>

+3. Cut thin strips of 2.4mm heat shrink, and apply heat to attach them about 5cm apart on each power